 - Cardinal Health Regulatory Sciences, United States

-Laurie Henricks is Managing Director, Submission Operations, for the Regulatory Sciences group of Cardinal Health Specialty Solutions.
-She has more than 32 years of experience in the pharmaceutical industry, focusing in the areas of publishing and compilation of pre- and post-approval global regulatory submissions.
-She is responsible for oversight of all regulatory submission publishing and project specialist services, which support global submissions and large outsourced publishing projects for small virtual to large pharmaceutical and biotechnology companies.
+Laurie Henricks is Managing Director, Submission Operations and Business Technology, for the Regulatory Sciences group of Cardinal Health Specialty Solutions.
+She has more than 33 years of experience in the pharmaceutical industry, focusing in the areas of publishing and compilation of pre- and post-approval global regulatory submissions.
+She is responsible for oversight of all regulatory submission publishing (eCTD and all formats) and project specialist services, which support global submissions and large outsourced publishing projects for small virtual to large pharmaceutical and biotechnology companies.